luslab/nf-clip/README.md

 ## Development

 To collaborate on this pipeline please follow the contribution guidelines written below.
-These documents will evolve over time so please keep checking regulary.
+These documents will evolve over time so please keep checking regularly.

-There is a set process to follow for submitting code, so that the codebase is always clear, robust and well tested.
+There is a set process to follow for submitting code so that the codebase is always clear, robust and well tested.

 ### Software